Gibberlings3/Skills-and-Abilities/README.md

 RELENTLESS ASSAULT: The Battle Master is able to unleash a flurry of blows and doubles the amount of attacks they can do for 5 rounds.

+After the effects end, the character becomes winded, suffering a -2 penalty to Armor Class, to-hit rolls, and damage rolls for 2 rounds.

 - 9th Level: Gains the Indomitable passive ability.

 INDOMITABLE: The Battle Master gains +1 bonus to all saving throws.
 This increases to a +2 bonus at level 13 and a +3 bonus at level 17.

 Disadvantages:
-- May only attain Grandmaster in two-handed weapons while all other weapons can only attain Specialized.
+- May only attain Grandmaster in two-handed weapons while all other weapons can only attain Proficient.

 ### Eldritch Scion - Sorcerer Kit